cjperes/No-copy/README.md

 The software is licensed to you "as is" and without any warranty.
 If you do not agree to the license, do not use the software.

+== Installation ==

+1. Upload the plugin files to the `/wp-content/plugins/no-copy-block-selection` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Done